September 1st, 2023

 1. Lightning Deals

-The Black Friday and Cyber Monday Lightning Deal deadline has passed (keep in mind and plan early for next year).
-With Lightning Deals, just because you submit a deal does not mean it will be displayed.
-Deals with the best price, quantity and inventory are awarded the best time and position on the Amazon Deals page.
+The deadline for Black Friday and Cyber Monday Lightning Deals has passed (remember to plan early for next year).
+With Lightning Deals, simply submitting a deal does not ensure it will be displayed.
+Deals with the lowest price, highest quantity, and sufficient inventory are given priority in terms of time and position on the Amazon Deals page.

-Promotions are an excellent way to offer multi-unit or tiered discounts on your products.
-They are also great to use in combination with external advertising or promotional campaigns by offering discount codes.
+Promotions are an excellent way to provide multi-unit or tiered discounts on your products.
+They can also be used in conjunction with external advertising or promotional campaigns by offering discount codes.

-These are just a few of the countless ways you can promote your Amazon products throughout the holiday season.
-Get creative with your PPC ads and test out a variety of placements.
-Think beyond paid advertising and offer more “giftable” versions of your products using gift boxes, baskets, etc. Whatever you choose to do, make sure you are stepping up your game to best capture your share of shoppers' holiday spending.
+There are many ways to promote your Amazon products during the holiday season.
+With Black Friday Advertising, Cyber Monday Advertising, and all your Q4 strategies, get creative and keep a close eye on your performance.
+Consider options beyond paid advertising and offer more appealing variations of your products using gift boxes, baskets, and bundles.
+No matter what approach you take, make sure you step up your game to successfully seize your share of shoppers' holiday spending.